bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:48 AM CT, May 21</p>
+<p class="updated_time"> Latest data: 12:39 PM CT, May 21</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 0° **warmer** than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Today's high is 71°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 0° **warmer** than today.

 Currently:

-- 66°
+- 67°
 - Mostly Clear
-- 52% humidity
+- 59% humidity
-- 14 mph wind
+- 13 mph wind
-- 34% cloud cover
+- 20% cloud cover
-- 21 AQI 🟩
+- 22 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>